-I and my agents in prior years met regularly with the compensation schemes in UK, France, Italy, and Greece and established the processes whereby, after admission as an insurance claim in the liquidation, claims are submitted for payment from the relevant compensation scheme.
+I and my agents met regularly in prior years with the compensation schemes in UK, France, Italy, and Greece and established the processes whereby, after admission as an insurance claim in the liquidation, claims were submitted for payment from the relevant compensation scheme.
 The compensation schemes take an assignment of the insurance claims or obtain subrogated rights and will, therefore stand as the largest insurance creditors in the liquidation.

-As most of the insurance business was undertaken in the UK the Financial Services Compensation Scheme ("FSCS") will be the largest single insurance creditor.
-The FSCS has been proactive in assisting with the administration of insurance claims and their submission for compensation payment.
-I, along with the FSCS, entered into several tripartite agreements with certain large brokers to enable block transfers of policies to new insurers at the date of the policy disclaimers.
-The disruption caused by the Covid-19 pandemic had some impact on the collection of claims information.
-To counter these restrictions, I implemented and enhanced remote access processes to facilitate information collection and review and audit of claims files.
+As the majority of the insurance business was undertaken in the UK the Financial Services Compensation Scheme ("FSCS") will be the largest single insurance creditor.
+The FSCS has been proactive in assisting with the administration of insurance claims.
+With the FSCS, I entered into several tripartite agreements with certain large brokers to enable block transfers of policies to new insurers at the date of the policy disclaimers.

+The disruption caused by the Covid-19 pandemic in 2020/21 had some impact on the processing of claims information, however I implemented and enhanced remote access processes to facilitate information collection and review and audit of claims files.